rhobs/handbook/content/Proposals/Accepted/202106-handbook.md

 ### Pitfalls of the current solution

 * It mainly exists in Google Docs, which has the following issues:
-  * Not everything is in our Team drive.
+  * Not everything is in our Team drive, there are docs not owned by us, created adhoc.
+  * It's painful to organize them well e.g in directories, since it's so easy so copy, create one.
-  * Even if it's not organized well (or only clear for one person), it's not easily discoverable.
+  * Even if it's organized well, it's not easily discoverable.
 * Existing Google doc-based documents are hard to consume.
 The formatting is widely different.
 Naming is inconsistent.
-* Document creation is rarely actionable.
+* *Document creation is rarely actionable*.
 There is no review process, so the effort of creating a relevant document might be wasted, as the document is lost.
 This also leads to docs being in the half-completed state, demotivating readers to look at it.
 * It's hard to track previous discussions around docs, who approved them (e.g. proposals).
 * It's not public, and it's hard to share best practices with other external and internal teams.